3nol/how-to-git/03_branches/README.md

 ## How to split into branches?

-Branching allows you to "fork" version history.
+Branching allows you to fork version history.
 Branches are completely independent of each another and only "interact" when merging them.

 You can check which branch you are currently on using: